Robert Ellin

-In 1899 Ellin filed for a U S patent of a design for crushing or grinding mill, which was awarded to him in May 1900 Patent # 650, 798.
+In 1899 Ellin filed for a U.S. patent for crushing/grinding mill, which was awarded to him in May 1900 as #650,798.

 He is also noted to have carved the cherry frieze in Old South Church in Boston, Massachusetts between 1872 and 1875.
-Much of the finest work done by Ellin & Kitson has been in the magnificent group of private residences which have been the nucleus of our American art life ...sculpturing formalizing their partnership with emphasis in churches.
-They have been noted as specialty contractors in many buildings from NYC to Boston.
-Please see Ellin & Kitson for a list of some of the buildings with which they are associated.
+They have been noted as specialty contractors in many buildings from New York City to Boston.

 In 1900 census he is noted to be living in Westchester, New York.
-He died February 3, 1904, in Yonkers, NY.
-At the time of his death, Ellin, Kitson & Co were working on Senator Clark of Montana's NYC home.
+He died February 3, 1904, in Yonkers, New York.
+At the time of his death, Ellin, Kitson & Co were working on Senator William A. Clark's New York City home.

 Ellin & Kitson worked with many notable architects and designers of the day: Thomas Wisedell, J C Cady, Robert J Withers, Vaux/ Withers, George B. Post, Kimball & Wisedell, Frederick Law Olmsted, and Richard Hunt among them.